-We expect our suppliers to maintain a safe and secure working environment, providing as a minimum access to adequate safe drinking water, sanitary and hygiene facilities, ventilation, adequate lighting and temperature, personal protective equipment, and health and safety training to mitigate known hazards or potential risks.
+We expect our suppliers to maintain a safe and secure working environment.
+This includes providing as a minimum access to adequate potable drinking water (complying with World Health Organisation and national standards and representative of headcount), safely managed sanitation services and hygiene facilities with running water and soap, ventilation, adequate lighting and temperature, personal protective equipment, and health and safety training to mitigate known hazards or potential risks.